-The imbalance energy, fees and activated reserves invoiced to the BRPs by eSett are subject to value added tax (VAT) in all the Nordic countries.
+The imbalance energy, fees and activated reserves invoiced to the BRPs and BSPs by eSett are subject to value added tax (VAT) in all the Nordic countries.
 The tax rules and rates differ depending on the location where the buyer is VAT registered, the location where the seller is VAT registered, and the location of delivery.
 The VAT procedures in the Nordic Imbalance Settlement are based on the premises that eSett is established in Finland and that it acts as a commissionaire for the TSOs.
-Most BRPs are established and VAT registered in the country where they act as BRP, but it is also possible for companies in other EU member states and Norway to act as BRPs in Finland and Sweden without local establishment and VAT registration.
-Due to Norwegian legislation, BRPs need local VAT registration in Norway in order to buy and sell electricity in Norway.
-The different applicable VAT rates depending on the location of the BRP's VAT registration and the country of delivery are illustrated in Table 22 and explained in the following subchapters.
+Most BRPs and BSPs are established and VAT registered in the country where they act as BRP or BSP, but it is also possible for companies in other EU member states and Norway to act as BRPs or BSPs in Denmark, Finland and Sweden without local establishment and VAT registration.
+Due to Norwegian legislation, a local VAT registration is needed in Norway in order to buy and sell electricity in Norway.
+The different applicable VAT rates depending on the location of the party's VAT registration and the country of delivery are illustrated in Table 25 and explained in the following subchapters.

-Applicable VAT Rates in the invoicing of the imbalance settlement Imbalance settlement in Finland Sweden Denmark No BRP VAT registered in Finland VAT 24% VAT 24% VAT 24% Not possible Sweden, Denmark or other EU member state VAT 0% VAT 0% VAT 0% Not possible Norway VAT 0% VAT 0% VAT 0% VAT 25%
+Applicable VAT Rates in the invoicing of the imbalance settlement Imbalance settlement in Finland Sweden Denmark Norway BRP or BSP VAT registered in Finland VAT 24% VAT 24% VAT 24% Not possible Sweden, Denmark, or other EU member state VAT 0% VAT 0% VAT 0% Not possible Norway VAT 0% VAT 0% VAT 0% VAT 25%

-\ Electricity trade in Norway requires local VAT registration
+^{} Electricity trade in Norway requires local VAT registration

-Table 22 Applicable VAT rates depending on registration location of BRP and country of delivery.
+Table 25.
+Applicable VAT rates depending on registration location of BRP or BSP and country of delivery.